CubedProgrammer/linux_utility/README.md

 Exits automatically when typing next command for the shell.

 No command line arguments.
+### cpick
+Colour picking tool.

+Press lowercase r, g, or b to change the red, green, or blue by one.
+Use uppercase to change by sixteen.

+Press X to reverse direction, default is to increase.
 ### cxso
 C Executable Shared Object, createds a file that is both a shared library and an executable program.